opencog/evidence/README.md

 is desired.
 This can be taken as a mathematical mean or average, but it can also be some more complex algorithm extending across the
 structure: for example, "voting in new members to the club of facts".
-In comp sci, similarity is measured with cosine distance, Jaquard distance, mutual information, Kullbeck-Liebler divergence or any one of dozens or hundres of different similarity measures, which can be aggregated and weighted in a large variety of ways (random forests, collections of experts, membership clubs, etc.)
+In comp sci, similarity is measured with cosine distance, Jacquard distance, mutual information, Kullback-Leibler divergence or any one of dozens or hundreds of different similarity measures, which can be aggregated and weighted in a large variety of ways (random forests, collections of experts, membership clubs, etc.)